 Born in 1564, William Shakespeare is still considered to be one of the greatest writers the world has ever seen.
 A master of the English language with a creative, inquisitive mind, we take a look at the most-known comedies written by the Bard, leaving you to vote for your favourite!
-Whether it’s a tale often performed in the West End such as The Tempest or A Midsummer Night’s Dream, or a play rarely told on stages today, you can decide which one is the best Shakespeare comedy.
+Whether it’s a tale often performed in the West End such as The Tempest or A Midsummer Night’s Dream, or a play rarely told on stages today, read all about Shakespeare comedies today.

 The Tempest: When Prospero is left to control elements on an island and creates a magical storm, he manages to wash his enemies to shore.
 Faced with those who left him isolated, who will be able to keep it together on an island where nothing is as it seems?